ChrisDuffley/stationPlaylist/readme.md

 ## Version 18.09.8-LTS

 * Various global commands such as entering SPL Controller and switching to Studio window will be turned off if NVDA is running in secure mode or as a Windows Store application.
+* In Creator, NVDA will no longer play error tones or appear to do nothing when focused on certain lists.

 ## Version 18.09.7-LTS